 There are important things to know before you tow.
 Especially when you’re new to it, towing an RV can feel intimidating, but with the right mindset and these helpful tips, you’ll have the hang of it in no time.

-Proper hitching is a topic (and guide) unto itself, but here are three basic pointers:
+Proper hitching is a topic unto itself, but here are three basic pointers:

 - Match your hitch and tow bars to your vehicle’s towing capacity and your load.

 - Practice hitching a few times, so it becomes second nature.

 - Stop about an hour into your trip to check your hitch, just to make sure everything is still secure.

 A Guide to Hitching Your Travel Trailer

 There are four main types of hitches to familiarize yourself with:

 There are several important numbers that can help you properly match your tow vehicle to a trailer or vice versa.